undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for The Catholic University of America was 88%, indicative of the exceptional educational experience and supportive environment at this school.
+As reported in 2025, the freshman retention rate for The Catholic University of America was 87%, reflecting the superb quality of the educational programs at this institution.

 Student Body

-Picking a school that is the best place for you is not a simple task.
+Deciding if a school is the right fit for you is not an easy task.
 Having a better insight into a school's student body helps you learn more about its culture and life.

 Main Student Body